-Join Chad Perkins for an in-depth discussion in this video Shifting specific colors, part of Up and Running with Magic Bullet Suite.
+Join Chad Perkins for an in-depth discussion in this video Shifting specific colors, part of Learning Magic Bullet Suite.

 When you're doing color correction, one of the most handy features is to be able to go in and look at a color and then change just that specific color.
 Say for example I wanted to change just her hair color, being able to go in and tweak that and customize it is just a real asset.
 Now we have this in After Effects, and in other programs you're probably using, you probably have something similar to this.
 I can apply hue saturation for example.
 And then the channel control dropped down, I can change this to, let's say for example, reds and I can adjust the red hue and it's really wonky it's not super specific.